chris-conklin/vagrant_envs/docs/samba.md

 **sudo smbpasswd -a vagrant**

+It appears that the easiest way to enable both writing of the directory by vagrant and php is to use the /var/www/ as the document store with the vagrant user (have not tested apache writes)

+chown -R vagrant:vagrant /var/www

 Once all of this is completed then you can restart and begin testing

 **sudo service smbd restart**